jesusxy/lesson_08/README.md

 Deployed the contract to Goerli test net making my Metamask wallet account `0x470034EB47FDb4890364C23eaA16208BC5208666` the chairperson.
 I then added some code to give right to vote to another test MM wallet -> `0xfF3FAB6F41F4681bCcf05f016fa3f908C7e6ac0d`

 Before calling the function I logged the `weight` value of this Address which was `0`.
-After calling `giveRightToVote` this value should change to `1`.
+After calling `giveRightToVote` voter.weight was now `1`.

 Below is a poriton of the the transaction receipt that was logged to the console.